 Data in FlashArrays remains available, even when major array components fail.
 FlashArray immutable snapshots provide unalterable records of data sets as of key points in time.

-These FlashArray features help data controllers and processors “design GDPR compliance by default” as they implement new processing systems.
+These FlashArray features help data controllers and processors “design GDPR compliance by default” as they implement new processing systems.³

 When combined with strong network security for “data in flight” and robust system access and data handling policies, FlashArrays can be an important component of an overall GDPR compliance strategy that protects personal data in digital form both comprehensively and cost-effectively.

-While May 25th is a key deadline for GDPR, the work doesn’t stop there.
 Compliance is an ongoing cycle of activities.
 Organizations will continue their efforts working not only on their policies but more critically paying regular attention to the processes, governance and technology that support overall compliance programs.
-Learn more about how Pure can help with these issues in future blogs or by visiting Pure’s Security blog.
+Learn more about how Pure can help with data compliance and retention policies.

 Official Journal of the European Union, 4.5.2016, Article 4(12).